canonical/kafka-operator/docs/explanation/cryptography.md

 The Apache Kafka username and password, used by brokers and controllers to authenticate one another, are stored in JAAS configuration files on the Charmed Apache Kafka units in plain text format.

-These files are readable and writable by `root` (as they are created by the charm) and readable by the `_daemon_` user running Apache Kafka.
-On VM that user runs the snap services; on K8s it runs the workload process in the container.
+These files are readable and writable by `root` (as they are created by the charm) and readable by the user running Apache Kafka.
+On VM that is the `_daemon_` user running the snap services; on K8s it is the `kafka` user running the workload process in the container.

 ### Client authentication to Apache Kafka